letisiapangataa/letisiapangataa.github.io/posts/openstack-ceph-lab.md

 difficulty: Easy
 ---

 Have you ever wondered how cloud platforms like OpenStack work behind the scenes?
 In this project, I set out to build a small lab that brings together OpenStack (for cloud computing) and Ceph (for storage) using Ubuntu.
-This blog post will walk you through the development and structure of the codebase, using simple language for junior to intermediate learners.
+This blog post will walk you through the development and structure of the codebase.

 ---